-But between the old wives' tales and the latest TikTok trends, sometimes it’s hard to know what’s true and what’s not.
-So to remind us of the absolute no-nos, I spoke to The Acne Guru, Danielle Gronich, CEO and co-founder of CLEARSTEM Skincare and owner of San Diego Acne Clinic.
+But between the old wives' tales and the latest TikTok trends, sometimes it’s hard to know what will actually cause my acne to get worse and what's harmless.
+So to remind us of the absolute no-nos, I spoke to The Acne Guru, Danielle Gronich, CEO and co-founder of ClearStem Skincare and owner of San Diego Acne Clinic.

 3 acne breakout don’ts from a skin expert